amzn/computer-vision-basics-in-microsoft-excel/README.md

 No, we believe.
 On the very least, this work is not using any of them.  :-)

-As noted above, even the rectangles and lines used for annotations are drawn using generic formulas, i.e., not using any potential special formulas available in Excel toolpaks or add-ons.
+As noted above, even the rectangles and lines used for annotations are drawn using generic formulas, i.e., not using any potential special formulas available in Excel add-ins.

 ### Q11:  Are there specialized interactive developer environments for Computer Vision?